Bed Bug Infestation: Signs and Treatment

 The EPA has over 300 chemicals for use against these bugs.
 Consumers can use most of these.
 However, there are a few that a professional exterminator can use.
 The information comes from the EPA’s evaluation of their safety and effectiveness.

-These 300 pest control products fall into seven chemical classes.
-Another class known as Dichlorvos (DDP) is also registered for particular use ? treating small enclosures.
-Each of these eight chemical classes kills bed bugs a different way.
+These 300 pest control products fall into six chemical classes.
+Another class known as Dichlorvos (DDP) is also registered for particular use in treating small enclosures.
+Each of these six chemical classes kills bed bugs in a different way.
 This is helpful because it lessens the likelihood that bed bugs will grow resistant to them.

 Pyrethrins and Pyrethroids